jupyterlab/jupyter-collaboration/docs/source/developer/specs.md

 However, if we want to support more nuanced and granular loads then it is helpful to think about the permissions on two levels:

 1. What records can clients create or edit in the data store (at the RTC level, i.e. editing a text cell)
-2. What actions can clients cause the supernode to take on the server (at the Jupyter RTC level, i.e. executing a cell)
+2. What actions can clients cause the supernode to take on the server (at the JupyterLab RTC level, i.e. executing a cell)

 It may be useful to have security at both levels.